Skip to Content

 🧠 Exercise 3: Combine the sentences using a conjunctive adverb

-Use a suitable conjunctive adverb (e.g., however, therefore, moreover, consequently, instead, meanwhile, nevertheless).
+Use a suitable conjunctive adverb such as however, therefore, moreover, consequently, instead, meanwhile, or nevertheless.

 1. She wanted to buy the dress.
 It was too expensive.